Biolater/scopematter/docs/frontend-context.md

 - Build forms with React Hook Form + Zod resolvers.
 - Validate both client-side (Zod) and server-side via `handleAction` defense-in-depth.
 - On server errors, map `details` to fields using `applyFieldErrors`.
+- Use `useFormChanges` hook for edit forms to track dirty fields and submit only changed data.

 Minimal example (pattern):
 ```tsx